-Sandburg offers a medical assisting certificate and degree to prepare you to perform administrative, clinical and laboratory duties in a variety of healthcare settings as a competent entry-level medical assistant.
+Sandburg offers a medical assisting certificate and degree to prepare students to perform administrative, clinical and laboratory duties in a variety of healthcare settings as competent entry-level medical assistants.
+The medical assisting program is offered at the Galesburg campus, with coursework also available at the Carthage Branch Campus.

 Medical assistants are one of the fastest-growing healthcare occupations.
 Administrative responsibilities may include front-office reception, billing, bookkeeping, basic correspondence and scheduling of appointments.
 Clinical duties include taking medical histories, recording vital signs, collecting laboratory specimens, performing basic laboratory tests, taking electrocardiograms, and assisting the physician during the examination and treatment of patients.